neokaiyuan/travelcam/README.md

 Deployed at: [travelcam.vercel.app](https://travelcam.vercel.app)

+⚠️ Travelcam is optimised for mobile.
+Please view on mobile device or in mobile simulator for best experience.

 ## How To Use App

 The home page is the Camera Screen.
 Tap the shutter button to take a photo.